Home

 • Choose stories from the same word families … These are stories with simple rhyming words, such as hat, cat, fat, etc. – for example.

 • Reading is understanding what is read!
-Be sure to discuss new words ...
-Your child will enjoy the story much better whenever she understands the vocabulary or the concept.
+Be sure to discuss new words.
+Your child will enjoy the story much better whenever he or she understands the vocabulary or the concept.

 • Later, choose a variety of books to read from, including fiction and nonfiction.
-The more of a variety of experiences you can give your child, the more you are making sure she is ready for reading.
+The more of a variety of experiences you can give your child, the more you are making sure they are ready for reading.

 Reading Success

-You can make a major contribution to your child’s reading success by helping develop her pre-reading skills.
-Use some of the simple strategies given here to make sure she is ready for reading.
+And you can make a major contribution to your child’s reading success by helping develop their pre-reading skills ...
+I hope you use some of the simple strategies given here to help make sure they are ready for reading.

 Return from Ready for Reading to First Day of First Grade